Commerical lease - Form 7 Lease Breach Notices

 A lease breach notice is a formal notification from a property owner or manager indicating that the tenant has failed to comply with certain terms of the lease agreement.
 It’s not a penalty in itself, but rather a formal wake-up call to correct any violations promptly.

-The Property Law Act 1974 sets out the procedures for issuing a Form 7 Notice to Remedy Breach of Covenant (a Form 7 Notice).
+The Property Law Act 2023 (PLA) sets out the requirements for a Form 7 Notice to Remedy Breach (a Form 7 Notice).
 They are usually written up by lawyers and sent in the method specified in your lease.

 Scenarios That Might Trigger a Breach Notice: